oils-for-unix/oils/doc/osh-manual.md

     shopt -s all:strict
     shopt -u all:strict

+To use all strict modes in a script that must also run under other shells:

+    shopt -s all:strict 2>/dev/null || true  # supress errors

 Each strict option **disallows** certain parts of the language with fatal errors.

 - `strict-argv`.
 Empty argv arrays are disallowed, since there's no practical use for them.
-The second statement in `x=''; $x` results in a fatal error.
+  - Example: The second statement in `x=''; $x` results in a fatal error.
-- `strict-arith`.
-Strings that don't look like integers cause a fatal error in arithmetic expressions.
-  - TODO: This could be the default like dash?
-- `strict-array` - No implicit conversions between string an array.
+- `strict-array`.
+No implicit conversions between string an array.
 That is, turn this on if you want a "real" array type.
 (NOTE: Only partially implemented.)
-- `strict-control-flow` - `break` and `continue` outside of a loop are fatal errors.
+- `strict-control-flow`. `break` and `continue` outside of a loop are fatal errors.
 - `strict-errexit` - TODO
+  - inherit_errexit?
-- `strict-word-eval` - More word evaluation errors are fatal.
+- `strict-word-eval`.
+More word evaluation errors are fatal.
 For example:
-  - Negative arguments to slices like `${s: -1} aren't allowed
+  - String slices with negative arguments like `${s: -1}` and `${s: 1 : -1}`
+    result in a fatal error.  (note: Array slices allow negative start indices, but negative lengths are always fatal, regardless of `strict-word-eval`.)
   - UTF-8 decoding errors are fatal when computing lengths (`${#s}`) and slices.

+On by default:

+- `strict-arith`.
+Strings that don't look like integers cause a fatal error in arithmetic expressions.
+  - NOTE: This may be removed if no scripts rely on the old, bad behavior.

 ### Additional Features in OSH